misto/website/gitpod/docs/self-hosted/latest/cluster-set-up.md

 ### Compute Resources

 We recommend nodes with a size of at least 4 vCPU and 8GB of ram.
 We further recommend at least two nodes in your cluster to get started - this should allow you to run around two workspaces in parallel.
 The exact number of workspaces you can run will depend on what exactly you are running within each workspace.
+We recommend using cluster autoscaling to manage your compute capacity while minimizing cost.

 ### Supported Kubernetes distributions